 We are involved in various lawsuits, including the legal proceedings described under Note 8 of the Notes to Consolidated Financial Statements.
 Litigation is inherently uncertain, and it is not possible to accurately predict what the final outcome will be of any legal proceeding.
 We must make certain assumptions and rely on estimates, which are inherently subject to risks and uncertainties, regarding potential outcomes of legal proceedings in order to determine an appropriate contingent liability and charge to income.
 Any adverse legal proceeding outcome or settlement that is materially different from our expectations and estimates could have a material adverse effect on our financial condition, results of operations and cash flows.
 This may include requiring us to record an expense or reduce revenue that we previously recorded based on our expectations or estimates, requiring us to pay damages or reducing cash collections that we had expected to receive.
-For example, in October 2024, we received an unexpected adverse arbitration decision on a legacy dispute related to a completed Civil segment bridge project in California that resulted in a non-cash charge of \$101.6 million, which we are appealing.
-In addition, any future adverse judgments could harm our reputation and negatively impact our ability to win future projects.
+For example, in April 2023, we received an adverse decision from the U.S. Court of Appeals for the Second Circuit involving a long-standing dispute on a completed mixed-use project in New York, which resulted in a non-cash charge of \$83.6 million.
+In addition, any future adverse judgments could harm our reputation and preclude us from bidding on future projects.